luoaide/space-rad-testing/README.md

 # TID Test Structure

+### Raspberry Pi image
+The raspberry Pi needs to:
+1. grab a static ip address
+2. run diagnostic script on boot and send output over network

 ### current_measurment.ino
 This script runs on an Arduino Uno and reads in current measurements from the test devices.
 It then sends the output serially to a python script on a listening host.